Woman pointing to FAQ

 • A history of Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)

-• A previous serious allergic reaction (hypersensitivity) to semaglutide, tirzepatide, or any component of the medication
+• A prior serious hypersensitivity or allergic reaction to semaglutide, tirzepatide, or any component of the prescribed medication

-Individuals with a history of pancreatitis, gallbladder disease, or significant gastrointestinal conditions may require additional evaluation and careful clinical consideration.
+Individuals with a history of pancreatitis, gallbladder disease, significant gastrointestinal conditions, kidney disease, or other complex medical concerns may require additional evaluation and careful clinical consideration.

 • Is this program medically supervised?

-Yes.
-The program is physician-directed and delivered through a licensed medical team.
-All patients complete a telehealth evaluation with a licensed medical provider who determines whether treatment is appropriate based on clinical guidelines and individual health factors.
+All patients complete a telehealth evaluation with a licensed healthcare provider who determines whether treatment is medically appropriate based on clinical guidelines, contraindications, and individual health factors.

 • How are medications prescribed?

-Medications are prescribed only after a telehealth evaluation by a licensed medical provider.
-During the consultation, the provider reviews your medical history, current medications, and relevant health information to determine whether prescription treatment is clinically appropriate.
+During the evaluation, the provider reviews your medical history, current medications, reported symptoms, and other relevant health information to determine whether prescription treatment is medically appropriate.

 • Are compounded medications FDA-approved?

-When compounded medications are prescribed, this decision is made by a licensed medical provider based on individual clinical considerations and in accordance with applicable laws and regulations.
+When a compounded medication is prescribed, the decision is made solely by an independently licensed healthcare provider based on individual clinical considerations and in accordance with applicable laws and regulations.